zwd2016/zwd2016.github.io/index.md

 </table>

 ### Short Bio
-Wendong Zheng currently is a Lecturer studying for Shanxi University.
+Wendong Zheng currently is a Lecturer working for Shanxi University.
 He received PhD degree in Computer Science in 2024, from Sun Yat-Sen University, Guangzhou, China.
 He received B.S. degree in Software Engineering in 2017, from North University of China, China; M.S. degree in Computer Science in 2020, from Hunan University, China.

 ### Contact
 - [Researchgate](https://www.researchgate.net/profile/Wendong_Zheng3)